jackspirou/clientjs/README.md

 ## Fingerprinting

-Simply call create a new JavaScript object which computes information about the client.
-Then call the get fingerprint method which returns the browser/device fingerprint as a 32 bit integer hash ID.
+Simply create a new ClientJS object.
+Then call the getFingerprint method which returns that browser's or device's fingerprint as a 32 bit integer hash ID.

 Here's how you create a fingerprint below: